-See Note 14 to the consolidated financial stateme nts.
-The key audit matter How the matter was addressed in our audit The Group has recognised deferred tax assets for deductible temporary differences and unused tax losses that it believes are recoverable.
+The Group has recognised deferred tax assets for deductible temporary differences and unused tax losses that it believes are recoverable.

 The recoverability of recognised deferred tax assets is in part dependent on the Group's ability to generate future taxable profits sufficient to utilise deductible temporary differences and tax losses (before the latter expire).

 We have determined this to be a key audit matter, due to the inherent uncertainty in forecasting the amount and timing of future taxable profits and the reversal of temporary differences.

-Our audit procedures in this area included, among others: using our own tax specialists to evaluate the tax strategies that the Group expects will enable the successful recovery of the recognised deferred tax assets; reconciling tax losses and expiry dates to tax statements; assessing the accuracy of forecast future taxable profits by evaluating historical forecasting accuracy and comparing the assumptions, such as projected growth rates, with our own expectations of those assumptions derived from our knowledge of the industry and our understanding obtained during our audit, including where applicable their consistency with business plans and forecasts used for impairment testing purposes; and evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.
+- using our own tax specialists to evaluate the tax strategies that the Group expects will enable the successful recovery of the recognised deferred tax assets; - reconciling tax losses and expiry dates to tax statements; - assessing the accuracy of forecast future taxable profits by evaluating historical forecasting accuracy and comparing the assumptions, such as projected growth rates, with our own expectations of those assumptions derived from our knowledge of the industry and our understanding obtained during our audit, including where applicable their consistency with business plans and forecasts used for impairment testing purposes; and - evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.